Virtual Reality Ireland: The Irish experts tell us about their first time.

 Darya was first introduced to VR & AR through the entertainment industry and immediately saw its potential for disrupting the education sector.
 The Ukraine national set up her business CleverBooks in Ireland in 2015 and is on a mission to make augmented reality a tool that is utilized in schools across the globe.

 “As a company, we’re looking to bring education to the level of the digital age.
 Business is in the digital age already, however the education sector still remains in the analogue era.
 We plan on disrupting the education sector with technology in order to get our kids ready for the uncertain future that industry revolution 4.0 has for them in store.”

 Geoff Allen, Co-Founder, 3Ms, Virtual Reality for Industry

 For our own co-founder Goeff Allen, his first experience of Virtual Reality was sometime in the late 90’s at the ACM (Association for Computing Machinery) conference in Los Angeles.
 With what he describes as looking like a “deep sea diver’s helmet” placed on his head, Geoff was shown a “16-bit graphic of goldfish swimming around a black space”.

 “Although extremely primitive, it was a wow moment for me”, Geoff explained.

 Geoff and our co-founder Dermot Condron have been in business together since 2013.
-They are on a mission to position 3Ms as market leaders in the Virtual Reality space in Ireland.
+They are on a mission to position 3Ms as market leaders in the space of Virtual Reality Ireland.
 They have a particular expertise in the application for these emerging technologies in the areas of smart manufacturing, medical devices and diagnostics.
 At 3Ms we’re currently creating immersive content across the spectrum of digital communication platforms and applications.